- Startup Competition of The South Summit

 - Santiago Íñiguez, ponente invitado en la conferencia de Going Global 2013 en Dubai.

-- Master Class: Business financing or what is equally important for Power Plans, Hotels and Aircrafts (Ukraine)
+- Master Class: Business financing or what is equally important for Power Plants, Hotels and Aircrafts

 Water is life - Maji Ni Uhai